TheCSharpAcademy/CodeReviews.Console.MathGame/README.md

 - 🎯 **Score Tracking** — Earn a point for every correct answer
 - 📜 **Game History** — Review scores from all previous rounds in the current session
 - 🔢 **Integer-Safe Division** — Division questions are guaranteed to produce whole-number answers
-- 🔄 **Replayable** — Play as many rounds as you like without restarting the program

 ---